-Traffic in the power mode still passthrough when the ingress logic interface is manually disabled.
-PR1604144

-- The ICMPv6 TCP sequence information is missing in the ICMP v6 error generated.
-PR1611202 - You must keep 1 to 2 minutes gap between two configuration commits if there are lots of security policies which need time to be processed.
+- The traffic in the power mode still passthrough when the ingress logic interface is manually disabled.
+PR1604144 - You must keep 1 to 2 minutes gap between two configuration commits if there are lots of security policies which need time to be processed.
 PR1625531